How to clean your entire house naturally with homemade cleaning products

 Recipes for homemade cleaning products (all natural and non-toxic)

-So round up some empty bottles and containers and let’s make some homemade cleaners that won’t make you sick!
+Round up some empty bottles and containers and let’s make some homemade cleaners that won’t make you sick!

 1. Homemade Dishwasher Detergent